Beating Up The Rich

 This shouldn’t be a big surprise.
 If you hugely reduce the budget of local councils then libraries close, public transport services reduce etc and those services benefit the poor more than the rich who buy their own books and have their own cars.
 Additionally there have been much publicised cuts to both housing benefit and tax credits and despite what the Daily Mail says, people who claim benefits are not all millionaire hoodwinkers.

 Prior to the downturn the UK economy had enjoyed 15 years of sustained growth and a great many people benefited because of this.
-Now the economy is in a bad way, why should we not consider going back to those who have benefited the most and ask them to contribute some more to help get it back on track?
-Especially when the alternative, favoured by the current government, is asking the poor to foot the bill.
+Now the economy is in a bad way, why is a government hell bent on austerity, not considering going back to those who have benefited the most and asking them to contribute more?
+It seems especially odd when the alternative is asking the poor to foot the bill.

 I must though, be fair to the government and highlight a progressive policy they are implementing – the freezing of the television license fee.
 It is just a shame that David Cameron had to get in bed with Rupert Murdoch to come up with one.